anthonynorthrup314/jsgame/README.md

 # JSGame

-Making a clone of YoYo Games's Game Maker using TypeScript and the HTML5 canvas.
+Making a clone of [https://www.yoyogames.com/gamemaker](YoYo Games's GameMaker) using TypeScript and the HTML5 canvas.

 Currently, it is configured to bounce a box and a ball around the screen.
 There is also a movable square in the upper-left that is controllable with WASD.